-Students are educated by Public Safety at freshman orientation and through resident assistants, senior residents, and the Assistant Dean's office.
-Public Safety also works closely with senior residents and resident assistants on crime prevention and response throughout the year and is available to them 24/7.
-This information is also available in non-residential settings and available to any member of the community.
+Students are educated by Public Safety at freshman orientation and through resident assistants, community facilitators, and the assistant dean's office.
+Public safety officers also work closely with community facilitators on crime prevention and response throughout the year and are available 24/7.